 Note: WHC offers support to any enrolled family needing help in choosing curriculum.

-INQUIRY-BASED SCIENCES
+INQUIRY-BASED LAB SCIENCES

 “Science is Curiosity” – Sally Ride, Astronaut and First American Woman in Space

-A flipped class, course lectures and reading will be assigned to be completed at home so in class time can be dedicated to collaborative, hands-on learning and labs.
+As a flipped class, course lectures and reading will be assigned to be completed at home so in class time can be dedicated to collaborative, hands-on learning and labs.

 LITERATURE AND WRITING